-Lisabeth happily joined CISA in May of 2016.
-Previously, she worked in planned giving at Smith College and served as Office Manager at the Northampton Survival Center.
-She is passionate about and dedicated to issues of social justice and the ever-evolving process of being an active and educated community member.
-A member of Leadership Pioneer Valley’s Class of 2016, she also sits on the board of Women in Philanthropy of Western Massachusetts.
-Grateful for her close community of family and friends, Lisabeth has a great love of writing, singing, and challenging herself to do the unexpected (like the night she walked on fire.)
+Lisabeth joined the team in 2016, bringing her fundraising experience from working at and volunteering with local non-profits including The Northampton Survival Center, Smith College, and Women in Philanthropy of Western Massachusetts to CISA.
+Grateful for her community of family and friends, Lisabeth has a great love of writing, singing, and challenging herself to do the unexpected (like the night she walked on fire.)
 Email Lisabeth or call 413-665-7100 ext.
 29.

 Mia Kortebein, Program Coordinator

 Mia works to implement the Healthy Incentives Program (HIP) by providing technical assistance to farmers, farm stands, and CSAs that want to accept SNAP.
 She also helps expand CISA’s technical assistance offerings to farmers.
 Before CISA, Mia established an early literacy program chapter in Holyoke, taught middle school, cooked in restaurants, and systematized a volunteer program for an environmental nonprofit in Oaxaca, Mexico.
 Email Mia or call 413-665-7100 ext.
 26.

 Claire Morenon, Communications Manager

 Stevie Schafenacker, Program Coordinator

 Stevie has recently returned to Massachusetts, where she began her farm and food justice career, first as a student at Mount Holyoke College and then as a farmer around the state.
 She spent nine years in NYC, managing urban farms and gardens, educating the public on city agriculture, and supporting other food justice organizations in their growth and expansion.
 Stevie also moonlights in professional cooking and food retail, including managing a whole animal butcher and grocer and working with commercial kitchens.
 She joins CISA as a Program Coordinator with the Local Hero Program, supporting beginning farms and farmers in the region.
 Email Stevie or call 413-665-7100 ext.
 24.